Early modern warfare: Europe

-Beginning of polygonal fortifications
+In Europe, Medieval castles were replaced by the "Italian style" fortresses, known for low, thick, sloping walls and star-shaped designs with bastions.
+However, by the mid-18th century, polygonal forts emerged to counter the power of explosive shells.

+Fortifications

 The period from 1501 to 1800 saw a rapid advance in techniques of fortification in Europe.
 Whereas medieval castles had relied on high walls to keep out attackers, early modern fortifications had to withstand artillery bombardments.
 To do this, engineers developed a style of fortress known as the "Italian style" or trace Italienne.
 These had low, thick, sloping walls, that would either absorb or deflect cannon fire.

 In addition, they were shaped like stars, with bastions protruding at sharp angles.
 This was to ensure that every bastion could be supported with fire from an adjacent bastion, leaving no dead ground for an attacker to take cover in.
 These new fortifications quickly negated the advantages cannon had offered to besiegers.

 In response to the vulnerabilities of star forts, military engineers evolved a much simpler but more robust style of fortification.
 A polygonal fort is a fortification in the style that evolved around the middle of the 18th century, in response to the development of explosive shells.
 The complex and sophisticated designs of star forts that preceded them were highly effective against cannon assault, but proved much less effective against the more accurate fire of rifled guns and the destructive power of explosive shells.
 The polygonal style of fortification is also described as a "flankless fort".
 Many such forts were built in the United Kingdom and British Empire during the government of Lord Palmerston, and so they are also often referred to as Palmerston forts.
 Fort Tas-Silġ is an example of a British polygonal fort.

 Firearms

 The power of aristocracies vis à vis states diminished throughout Western Europe during this period.
 Aristocrats' 200- to 400-year-old ancestral castles no longer provided useful defences against artillery.
 The nobility's importance in warfare also eroded as medieval heavy cavalry lost its central role in battle.
-The heavy cavalry - made up of armoured knights - had begun to fade in importance in the Late Middle Ages.
+The heavy cavalry—made up of armoured knights—had begun to fade in importance in the Late Middle Ages.
 The English longbow and the Swiss pike had both proven their ability to devastate larger armed forces of mounted knights.
 However, the proper use of the longbow required the user to be extremely strong, making it impossible to amass very large forces of archers.

 The proper use of the pike required complex operations in formation and a great deal of fortitude and cohesion by the pikemen, again making amassing large forces difficult.
 Starting in the early 14th century, armourers added plate-armour pieces to the traditional protective linked mail armour of knights and men-at-arms to guard against the arrows of the longbow and crossbow.
 By 1415, some infantrymen began deploying the first "hand cannons", and the earliest small-bore arquebuses, with burning "match locks", appeared on the battlefield in the later 15th century.